Dzon14/Obsidian/Obsidian/Electromagnetic Fields/capacitance.md

 ---
 tags: [el]
-aliases: [capacitor]
+aliases: [kapacitans]
 ---
 # Capacitance
-(Note: Capacitance and capacitor is not the same thing.
+(Note: Capacitance and [[capacitor]] is not the same thing.
 Capacitor is a passive device whilst capacitance is the property of a capacitor).
 - Capacitance is a physical property of the two-conductor system
 - The system is separated by vacuum or [[dielectrics]].